mandelsoft/landscaper/docs/usage/Blueprints.md

            password: ...
 ```

-The template processing is fed with the standard binding and supports [state handling](./Templating#state-handling.
+The template processing is fed with the [standard binding](#rendering) and supports [state handling](./Templating#state-handling).
 Additional bindings are provided to access the exports of generated elements:

 - **`deployitems`** *map*
-  This map contains a map entry for all generated deploy items according to their configured name.
+  This map contains a map entry for all generated deployitems according to their configured name.
-  The entry then contains the configured deploy item exports
+  The entry then contains the configured deployitem exports.
 - **`dataobjects`** *map*
   This map contains the values of the nested data objects provided by nested installations.
 - **`targets`** *map*